JirkaDellOro/EIA2-Inverted/X01_Appendix/CodingStyle/README.md

 ## Avoid ambiguities
 Bad example from the DOM-API: `getElementById(...)` vs `getElementsByTagName(...)`.
 Only the little `s` in the middle indicates that one returns a collection, not a single element.
 Better: `getElementCollectionByTagName(...)`.
 However, in `getElements(...)`, the `s` is clearly visible, since it's the last letter.
 ## Prefixes
-Some prefixes may be helpful for finding names for variables, use is encouraged
+Some prefixes may be helpful for finding names for variables, use is encouraged XXXXXXXXXXXXX

 |Prefix|Example|Meaning|
 |---|---|---|